eattamanu/planets/README.md

 # planets
-Making some changes locally on my ASUS laptop here
+Making some changes locally on my ASUS laptop here.